Netflix confirms move into video games as its growth slows

 Netflix’s heft also has produced steady profits.
 The company earned $1.35 billion, or $2.97 per share, nearly doubling from the same time last year.
 Revenue rose by 19% from last year to 47.3 billion.

-But the lackluster first-half numbers are a dramatic reversal from last yea,r when government-imposed lockdowns across the world thrust people into binge-watching frenzies while corralled at home.
+But the lackluster first-half numbers are a dramatic reversal from last year, when government-imposed lockdowns across the world thrust people into binge-watching frenzies while corralled at home.
 Already the world’s largest video streaming service when the pandemic began in March 2020, Netflix picked up 26 million subscribers during the first half of last year. .

-While no one expected Netflix to sustain that breakneck pace, the drop off in subscriber growth This year has been more severe than anticipated.
+While no one expected Netflix to sustain that breakneck pace, the drop off in subscriber growth this year has been more severe than anticipated.
 Netflix shares have fallen by about 10% from their peak of $593.29 six months ago.
 The shares edged up slightly in extended trading after Tuesday’s news came out.